vlsi/calcite-test-dataset/README.md

 This repository includes data sets and Vagrant script to provision a virtual machine with pre-installed databases.

-The idea is to have easily-available development machine for testing Apache Calcite.
+The idea is to have an easily-available development machine for testing Apache Calcite.

 # Requirements